juergenweb/FrontendForms/README.md

 * **safePassword**\
   This validation checks if the password is not on the blacklist, which contains the 100 most common passwords.
   This validator is added to password fields by default, so no need to add it manually.
   This validator is useful, if you offer a user registration on your site.
+Returns true, if password is not on the password blacklist, otherwise false.

 Parameter: validation name